-During moxibustion, a trained therapist burns an herb to apply heat close to the skin at specific points, which can lead to improvements in several common side effects of cancer treatments.
+During moxibustion, a trained practitioner burns an herb to apply heat close to the skin at specific points, which can lead to improvements in several common side effects of cancer treatments.

 How can moxibustion help you?
 What the research says